Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 “She...I was speaking to her.
 When the first bombs went off,” she said.

 “Aye,” Powell nodded.
-His voice---naturally deep and earthy anyway---was so full of sympathy that it was almost subsonic.
+His voice - naturally deep and earthy anyway - was so full of sympathy that it was almost subsonic.
 “I have a full briefing prepared for you.
 But it can wait, if you want to pay your respects first…”

 In fact, Yulna didn’t need long.
 The Humans had refrigerated a room to the point where her breath made small clouds, and had obviously done their best to be respectful.
 Even so, there were a lot of bodies in the relatively small space.